Early Black Friday deal: SimpliSafe home security systems are now half off

 This story was originally published earlier.

-Discuss: Early SimpliSafe Black Friday deal: Home security systems are now half off
+Discuss: SimpliSafe Black Friday 2019: Get half off a new home security system now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.